 Said, "Eat the cake, Anna Mae!"And while the line was in fact poor in taste, it's important to know what was actually said.

-I've just let you in on a Black inside joke.
-Like 2520 and the whole wet dog thing.
-Again, you're welcome.
+You're welcome.
 I don't blame you for not recognizing that reference because I can admit that I don't understand certain things about your culture, such as why Flo Rida is a thing.
 (That's your fault, not ours.)

 Now, go forth and